-stringformatThe filter supports multiple placeholders, which can meet the formatting needs of different data types.
+stringformatThe filter supports a variety of placeholders to meet the formatting needs of different data types.
 Understanding these common placeholders can help us present website content more efficiently and beautifully.

-These placeholders are applicable to any type of data, they will try to 'print' variables in different ways:
+These placeholders are applicable to any type of data, they try to 'print' the variable in different ways:

-for numbers,stringformatProvided multiple ways to control their display:
+for numbers,stringformatProvide multiple ways to control their display:

 String placeholder

-When processing text content, these placeholders provide additional control:
+When processing text content, these placeholders can provide additional control:

-In addition to the placeholder itself, we can also control the width and precision of the output by adding numbers before the placeholder:
+In addition to the placeholder itself, we can also control the output width and precision by adding numbers before the placeholder:

-• Width controlAdd a number between the placeholder and the percentage sign, for example%5dThis indicates that the output number must occupy at least 5 characters in width.
-If the number itself is less than 5 digits, it will be filled with spaces on the left; if it exceeds 5 digits, it will be displayed normally.
+%5dThis indicates that the output number must occupy at least 5 characters in width.
+If the number itself is less than 5 digits, spaces will be filled on the left; if it exceeds 5 digits, it will be displayed normally. - Precision control: For floating-point numbers, you can use a placeholder before it

 Actual application example